KatamariJr/gorm.io/pages/docs/update.md

 ### Change Updating Values

-To change updating values in Before Hooks, you should use `SetColumn` unless it is a full updates with `Save`, for example:
+To change updating values in Before Hooks, you should use `SetColumn` unless it is a full update with `Save`, for example:

 ```go
 func (user *User) BeforeSave(tx *gorm.DB) (err error) {